 \paragraph{Results} Table~\ref{tab:warfarin_results} shows the results for applying Jo-PPG-MIP and \dtc{} to the Warfarin case.
-The results are very similar for the different teacher methods and the probability of having the correct assignment in the historic data.\footnote{This is different from the results in~\citep{jo2021prescriptive_trees}.
-We have corresponded with the authors about this, but were not able to reproduce their results.
-We will include the test-setup in our repository to enable reproducibility of the results.} Therefore we just show the average results for trees of depth 1-5.
+The results are very similar for the different teacher methods and the probability of having the correct assignment in the historical data.\footnote{This is different from the results in~\citep{jo2021prescriptive_trees}.
+We have corresponded with the authors about this but were not able to reproduce their results.
+We will include the test setup in our repository to enable reproducibility of the results.} Therefore we just show the average results for trees of depth 1-5.

 These results show that \dtc{} is several orders of magnitude faster than both Jo-PPG-MIP and CAIPWL-opt.
-Because of this, \dtc{} is able to find optimal trees for larger depth, which for this problem results in better out-of-sample (OOS) correct treatment rate.
+Because of this, \dtc{} can find optimal trees for larger depth, which for this problem results in a better out-of-sample (OOS) correct treatment rate.